Appendix D: UNIVERSITY OF MARYLAND POLICY AND PROCEDURES ON THE DISCLOSURE OF STUDENT EDUCATION RECORDS III-6.30(A)

 1. Students who have been dismissed may apply to the Faculty Petition Board for reinstatement on the grounds of mitigating circumstances, such as (i) demonstrated progress toward a degree by successful completion of 24 degree-applicable credits in the preceding year, (ii) continuing improvement in the cumulative grade point average, and (iii) progress in general education and major requirements.

 2. The application for reinstatement must include a written statement explaining the circumstances leading to dismissal and a proposed plan to remedy those circumstances.
 Students are encouraged to consult with their academic advisors prior to submitting their applications to the Faculty Petition Board.

 3. Applications for reinstatement can be completed at http://studentsuccess.umd.edu.

 Faculty Petition Board:

-1. The Student Success Office is responsible for submitting the reinstatement applications for review and decision by the Faculty Petition Board, which is comprised of tenured faculty appointed by the Senior Vice President for Academic Affairs and Provost.
+1. The Student Success Office is responsible for submitting the reinstatement applications for review to the Faculty Petition Board, which is comprised of tenured faculty appointed by the Senior Vice President for Academic Affairs and Provost.
 The Board is the sole arbiter of reinstatement applications.